Boat Charter Rules for Boat Owners

 - Classification Society rules and regulations (non-governmental body)

-Read more about these types of categories to determine if they apply to you and your boat charter.
+Read more about these categories to determine how the boat charter rules apply to you and your boat.

 Rule number one when boating: apply common sense.
 Rule number two when boating: don’t operate the vessel under the influence of drugs or alcohol (if you’re following rule number one this shouldn’t be a problem).